Last updated: 02/09/2026

 According to the U.S. Embassy in Ireland, non-residents must pay for medical treatment in Irish hospitals upfront.
 Some travel insurance providers will pay these costs directly, so you’re not stuck fronting a sizable medical bill during your trip.

 Absolutely.
 Travel insurance’s low daily cost protects against costly medical expenses, lost luggage, and unexpected disruptions.
-Given Ireland’s weather unpredictability, outdoor activities, and long-haul flights, travel insurance is a wise investment for peace of mind.
+Given Ireland’s unpredictable weather, outdoor activities, and long-haul flights, travel insurance is a wise investment for peace of mind.

 Yes!
 Ireland is one of the safest travel destinations in the world, and the US Department of State has a level 1 travel advisory to exercise standard precautions.
 However, petty crimes like pickpocketing can occur in tourist areas.